-Generally refers to an extreme manifestation of symbolism which emphasised the spiritual, the morbid and the erotic
+Decadence generally refers to an extreme manifestation of symbolism which appeared towards the end of the nineteenth century and emphasised the spiritual, the morbid and the erotic

 The term came into use in the 1880s with, for example, the French journal Le Décadent published in 1886.
 Decadents were inspired partly by a disgust at the corruption and rampant materialism of the modern world and partly by a related desire to escape it into realms of the aesthetic, fantastic, erotic or religious.